-The quasi-periodic oscillation (QPO) is the period-varying phenomenon in the black hole X-ray binary.
-When the X-ray light curve contains pulsations in a range of frequencies, a broad peak appears in the Fourier power spectrum.
-This kind of spectrum indicates that the frequency of a signal changes with time, or, the multiple signals contribute the broad peak.
-In order to reveal the nature of the quasi periodicity, one must use time-frequency technique to analyze QPO.
+The quasi-periodic oscillation (QPO) is a period-varying phenomenon often seen in a black hole X-ray binary.
+When the X-ray light curve contains pulsations of a range of frequencies, a broad peak appears in the Fourier power spectrum.
+This kind of a spectrum indicates that the frequency of the signal changes with time, or, that multiple signals contribute to the broad peak.
+In order to reveal the nature of the QPO, one must use time-frequency techniques.